 “There are too many students congregating at the same time during passing periods.
 Bullying is hot then.
 Can’t the principal switch the schedule a bit?

 “Kids always exclude kids in the cafeteria.
 Mix up the seating so they meet other kids.”

 “My friend is bullied so bad she wishes she didn’t wake up, but no one helps her.
-Get a place where she can go and feel safe!”
+Get a place where kids can go and feel safe!””

 “Teachers just need to tune into students.
 Just knowing someone cares and is watching makes a difference.”

 “If the teachers they walk into the halls and look in the cafeteria and even in the bathrooms they’d see a lot!
 They’d understand why many kids do feel safe at this school.”

 “Read our reports we put in the Report Box and take them seriously.
 We won’t fill them out if the teachers aren’t going to read them.”